 - persons entitled to hospital services under EU legislation.

-Persons who are not ordinarily resident in Ireland are not entitled to free or subsidized services as a visitor or EU resident may be obliged to pay the full cost of the service.
+Persons who are not ordinarily resident in Ireland are not entitled to free or subsidized services as visitors, or EU residents may be obliged to pay the full cost of the service.

 In-patient services are institutional services provided in hospitals, convalescent homes and homes for persons with mental and physical disabilities.
 Day care may be an inpatient service.